csiebler/azure-machine-learning-mlops-workshop/cli-training/README.md

 In this case, have a look at Conda environment [`config/conda-mlflow.yml`](config/conda-mlflow.yml).

+For more details on using mflow with AML, see [this link](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-mlflow).

 ### Summary

 So in summary, to train a model on AML Compute Cluster, you'll need: